traquito/traquito.github.io/docs/pro/telemetry/README.md

     | value | `0` | `20` | `40` | `60` | `80` | `100` |
     | index | `0` |  `1` |  `2` |  `3` |  `4` |   `5` |

-    By transmitting instead the `index`, now the highest value you would need to transmit is `5`, taking 3 bits, which takes 6% of your bit budget.
+    By transmitting instead the `index`, now the highest value you would need to transmit is `5`, taking 3 bits.

-    14% to 6% is a good savings.
+    7 bits to 3 bits is a good savings.

     The reverse of the above, for decoding a value, is hopefully clear.